 DE Shaw’s executives are more than happy to talk about how the hedge fund manages money, even though some of the details can be vague.

-The company has a reputation of running several quant strategies that are too quick or sophisticated for human understanding, an aspect of the company that most quantitative analysts are hesitant to accept.
+The company has a reputation for running several quant strategies that are too quick or sophisticated for human understanding, an aspect of the company that most quantitative analysts are hesitant to accept.

 DE Shaw’s executives claim that they also rely on common sense to rule against their algorithms, another abomination in a sector where human involvement can be seen as a weakness.